Formation of planetary systems by pebble accretion and migration: Hot super-Earth systems from breaking compact resonant chains: Matching observations

-Some planetary systems in the left-hand panel of Figure \ref{fig:panel_model_III_systems} are particularly interesting.
-As for example the second planetary system from bottom.
-This planetary system shows 5 planets with masses ranging between 1.7 and ${\rm \sim9~M_{\oplus}}$ with bulk compositions that alternate radially from rocky to icy.
+Some planetary systems in the left-hand panel of Figure \ref{fig:panel_model_III_systems} are particularly interesting, such as for example the second planetary system from the bottom.
+This planetary system shows five planets with masses ranging between 1.7 and ${\rm \sim9~M_{\oplus}}$ with bulk compositions that alternate radially from rocky to icy.
 This shows that adjacent planets may have drastically different feeding zones.
 Even after dynamical instabilities (right-hand panel of Figure \ref{fig:panel_model_III_systems}) the innermost planets in several systems are typically rocky.
-In some cases, rocky super-Earths end up on orbits that are immediately adjacent to ice-rich super-Earths, reminiscent of the Kepler-36 system~\citep{carter12} and consistent with the simulations of \cite{raymondetal18}.
-It is also important to point out that in model-III with ${\rm Rocky_{{\rm peb}}=0.1~cm}$ the largest rocky close-in super-Earths in {\it stable} systems have typical masses of ${\rm 2 M_{\oplus}}$ or lower.
-Observations of photoevaporated planets show rocky super-Earths up to at least 5${\rm M_{\oplus}}$. {\it Unstable} systems of model-III with ${\rm Rocky_{{\rm peb}}=0.1~cm}$ do produce some ${\rm \sim 5M_{\oplus}}$ rocky super-Earths but we can produce them far more easily in model-III with ${\rm Rocky_{{\rm peb}}=1~cm}$.
+In some cases, rocky super-Earths end up on orbits that are immediately adjacent to ice-rich super-Earths that are reminiscent of the Kepler-36 system~\citep{carter12} and consistent with the simulations of \cite{raymondetal18}.
+It is also important to point out that in Model III with ${\rm Rocky_{{\rm peb}}=0.1~cm}$ the largest rocky close-in super-Earths in stable systems have typical masses of ${\rm 2 M_{\oplus}}$ or lower.
+Observations of photoevaporated planets show rocky super-Earths up to at least 5${\rm M_{\oplus}}$. unstable systems of Model III with ${\rm Rocky_{{\rm peb}}=0.1~cm}$ do produce some ${\rm \sim 5M_{\oplus}}$ rocky super-Earths but we can produce them far more easily in Model III with ${\rm Rocky_{{\rm peb}}=1~cm}$.

-Note also that in our {\it unstable} systems of Figure \ref{fig:panel_model_III_systems} planets farther out are typically icy, resulting in a overall population of mixed compositions with most planets being icy.
-These icy planets are beyond 0.1~AU, and as they are typically larger than ${\rm \sim1-2~M_{\oplus}}$ they are very unlikely to loose their whole water content by photo-evaporation \citep{kurosakietal13}.
-This is an issue because even the distribution of non-phtoevaporated planets seems to require a rocky composition \citep{owenwu17,jinmordasinietal18}.
+We also note that in our unstable systems of Figure \ref{fig:panel_model_III_systems}, planets farther out are typically icy, resulting in an overall population of mixed compositions with most planets being icy.
+These icy planets are beyond 0.1~AU, and as they are typically larger than ${\rm \sim1-2~M_{\oplus}}$ they are very unlikely to lose their entire water content by photo-evaporation \citep{kurosakietal13}.
+The co-existence of water-rich super-Earths and relatively less massive rocky super-Earths in the same system, in Figure \ref{fig:panel_model_III_systems}, is at least qualitatively consistent with the findings of \cite{zengetal19}, which suggest that super-Earths larger than 2$\rearth$ are water-rich worlds.
+We note that \cite{zengetal19} also suggest that the innermost (hottest) super-Earths (shown as redish dots in their Figure 1) are all rocky.
+This is roughly consistent with the results of Figure \ref{fig:panel_model_III_systems}.
+Our results in Figure \ref{fig:panel_model_III_systems} are also consistent with a few planetary systems tested against the photoevaporation model \citep[][e.g., Kepler-100, Kepler-142, and Kepler-36]{owencampos20} which suggest that adjacent planets in a system may have very distinct water contents.